Skip to main content

 Key Facts

-1. 6 Mar 2026: Defence Minister Rajnath Singh inaugurated Sagar Sankalp in Kolkata, announcing the shipbuilding push.
+1. 6 March 2026: Defence Minister Rajnath Singh inaugurated the Sagar Sankalp dialogue in Kolkata.

-5. All warships and submarines on order for the Indian Navy will be built entirely in Indian shipyards, from design to life‑cycle support.
+5. All warships and submarines on order for the Indian Navy are to be built entirely in Indian shipyards, from design to life‑cycle support.

-6. ≈ Rs 3 lakh crore earmarked under Maritime India Vision 2030 & Maritime Amrit Kaal 2047 for modern shipbuilding clusters.
+6. Investment of about Rs 3 lakh crore earmarked under Maritime India Vision 2030 and Maritime Amrit Kaal 2047 for modern shipbuilding clusters.

-7. Policy levers: defence corridors, green‑channel certification and opening DPSU orders to private players.
+7. Implementation of defence corridors, green‑channel certification and opening of DPSU orders to private players to boost indigenous shipbuilding.

 Background & Context